stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/Bloodrager/index.md

 You gain resistance to damage of the associated type.
 In addition, whenever you start casting a spell of 1st level or higher that deals this kind of damage, magic erupts from you.
 This eruption causes creatures of your choice that you can see within 10 feet of you to take elemental damage equal to half your barbarian level.

 #### Giant
-You discover innate magical abilities within yourself that are based on your giant heritage.<br>
+You discover innate magical abilities within yourself that are based on your giant heritage.

-You can speak, read, and write Giant.<br>
+You can speak, read, and write Giant.

 Select one of the giant types from the Mark of the Ordning table.
 At 3rd level, you learn a cantrip and a 1st level spell.
 At 7th level, you learn a 2nd level spell.
 These spells are associated with your choice, as shown in the table.
-These spells count as sorcerer spells for you, but they don't count against your sorcerer spells known.<br>
+These spells count as sorcerer spells for you, but they don't count against your sorcerer spells known.

 **Mark of the Ordning**
 | Giant | Cantrips | 1st Level Spell | 2nd Level Spell |